JingyueZhang/PhD-Dissertation/Time-Varying Mixture Markov Model/README.md

 # Time-Varying Mixture Markov Model
 This folder includes scripts for estimating a time-varying mixture Markov model.
-Model formulation can be found in Dissertation Proposal.pdf
+Model formulation can be found in Dissertation Proposal.pdf.

 ## Data
 Data used for this study is obtained by combining multiyear National Household Travel Survey.
 Script for data preparation can be found in Data Preparation folder